foobar66/googlewiz/README.md

 # googlewiz
-Script to generate the GoogleWiz magisk module (and module itself)
+Script to generate the GoogleWiz magisk module (zipmagiskmodules) and the resulting module itself